domfarolino/blog/_posts/2016-7-05-Maximum-Subarray-Study.md

 $$[-16, 100, 300, -1000, -500]$$

-Then when we introduce $A[i]$ we know we don't want to concatenate it to our previous maximum subarray because whatever it's value is automatically beats its value plus a negative number.
+Then when we introduce $A[i]$ we know we don't want to concatenate it to our previous maximum subarray because we'd already be starting off the sum at $-500$ before adding $A[i]$.
 Our dp array will then consist of peaks and valleys.
 The answer to our original problem is the largest of these peaks.
 We can maintain a variable whose value only gets updated when we see a new maximum value in the dp array so we can return it right when we get to the